FineUploader/fine-uploader/readme.md

 providing good user experience everywhere.

 It does not use Flash, jQuery, or any other external libraries.

-Take a look at the new evolving [Demo](http://fineuploader.com) page.

-Questions?
-Comments?
-Problems?
-Post in the [forums](https://groups.google.com/forum/#!forum/fineuploader).

-Looking for the [comment thread](http://fineuploader.com/discussions.html) from the valums.com website?
-It is still available, but please use the [forum](https://groups.google.com/forum/#!forum/fineuploader) instead.

 <br/>
 ### Downloading Fine Uploader ###